Ahuntsic (missionary)

-Ahuntsic (died June 25, 1625) was a possibly Huron (indigenous Canadian) man who was an understudy and associate of the French Recollet missionary to the Hurons, Nicolas Viel, in the 1620s in the colony of Quebec.
+Ahuntsic (died June 25, 1625) was a possibly Wendat (Huron) (indigenous Canadian) man who was an understudy and associate of the French Recollet missionary to the Wendat, Nicolas Viel, in the 1620s in the colony of Quebec.

-As they were accompanied by three Huron people, both were famously drowned together in the last chute of the Riviere des Prairies, which now bears the name of Sault-au-Récollet during a trip to Quebec from Huron territory.
+As they were accompanied by three Wendat people, both were famously drowned together in the last chute of the Riviere des Prairies, which now bears the name of Sault-au-Récollet during a trip to Quebec from Huron territory.

 Consensus is lacking among historians with regard to what the actual events surrounding this event.
-The portrayal of Ahuntisc and Viel as martyrs in popular culture is objected to by those researchers who reject the notion that they were murdered.
+The portrayal of Ahuntsic and Viel as martyrs in popular culture is objected to by those researchers who reject the notion that they were murdered.
 The ethnic identity and the actual phonetic name of the missionary referred to as Ahuntsic are also not universally agreed upon by authors.

 The deaths of Ahuntsic and the Recollet Father Nicholas Viel in a single event have been commemorated as martyrs with a statue at the Church of La Visitation-de-la-Bienheureuse-Vierge-Marie, a painting by Georges Delfosse housed at the Cathedral-Basilica of Mary in Montreal, and a cross memorial erected at Parc de lÎle-de-la-Visitation.
-According to the Martyrologe des Recollets, he was attacked and drowned for his faith and work as a missionary, along with father Viel who is publicly regarded as the first Canadian martyr, by three Huron Indians who were enemies of Christianity.
+According to the Martyrologe des Recollets, he was attacked and drowned for his faith and work as a missionary, along with father Viel who is publicly regarded as the first Canadian martyr, by three Wendat Indians who were enemies of Christianity.